wlsf82/cysh/README.md

 2. In the root directory, run `./cy.sh name-of-the-project-you-want-to-create` to create a Cypress project from scratch (you might have first to give execution permission to the `cy.sh` file)
   2.1.
 Alternatively, you can run `./cy.sh name-of-your-project-here x.x.x` (where `x.x.x` is the specific Cypress version you want to install).
 Otherwise, the latest version is installed.

-3. After the script is run, access the newly created directory and run `npx cypress open` to open the Cypress App.
+3. After the script is run, access the newly created directory and star working on it.

 ## What does `cy.sh` do?